 Vending Machines: Boring and Reliable with Little Competition

-According to a market research report titled Vending Machine Operators Industry in the USA published by IBISWorld last May, the vending machine industry has a market size of approximately $10 billion.
+According to the market research report Vending Machine Operators Industry in the USA, published by IBISWorld last May, the vending machine industry has a market size of approximately $10 billion.
 However, the marketplace is largely fragmented, with the top four operators accounting for only 3.2% of total industry revenue.

 “You have to find your location first and assess its potential for success before you buy machines for that site,” he says.
 In some instances, refrigerated vending machines work best, whereas other locations are better for combination vending machines that offer both drinks and snacks.

 Once you’ve locked in a site, the entrepreneur advises thinking through the following variables:

 - The type of vending machine you’ll use.
 Determine whether you’ll dispense snacks, refrigerated drinks, or a combination of both.

 - Where you will buy your products.
 Sam’s Club and Costco are popular options.